Collector Group Configurations

 The benefit of the traditional method is that communication to the Database Server is extremely limited, so the Database Server remains as secure as possible.

-In the PhoneHome method, the collectors initiate an outbound connection to the Database Server over SSH.
 After authenticating, the client forwards the local MariaDB port onto the Database Server using a loopback remote IP address.
 A corresponding SL1 appliance is added using the loopback IP.
 When the SL1 services on the database try to make a connection to the collector's MariaDB, they connect locally to the loopback IP address, in contrast to reaching out to the collector's IP or DNS name.
 The communication is encrypted.

 A diagram showing the PhoneHome communication method.

-The benefits of this method are that no ingress firewall rules need to be added as the collector initiates an outbound connection, and no new TCP ports are opened on the network that contains the Data Collectors.
+The benefits of this method are that no ingress firewall rules need to be added, as the collector initiates an outbound connection, and no new TCP ports are opened on the network that contains the Data Collectors.

 The PhoneHome configuration uses public key/private key authentication to maintain the security of the Database Server.
 Each Data Collector is aligned with an SSH account on the Database Server and uses SSH to communicate with the Database Server.
 Each SSH account on the Database Server is highly restricted, has no login access, and cannot access a shell or execute commands on the Database Server.